-A couple of years ago, we at Ovum predicted that the globalisation of TV by the likes of Netflix and Amazon would be followed by an intense period of investment and innovation in local video content (see Ovum opinion piece “The future of TV: First globalisation, now localisation”).
+A couple of years ago, we at Ovum predicted that the globalization of TV by the likes of Netflix and Amazon would be followed by an intense period of investment and innovation in local video content (see Ovum opinion piece “The future of TV: First globalization, now localization”).
 In 2019 and beyond, the battle will get political.

 Why?
 The challenge posed to local players by global tech giants is nearing a tipping point.
 Even in the UK, where national broadcasters and pay-TV operators have done more than most to evolve, an Ovum survey of over 1,000 consumers in December found the following:

 - More respondents had access to Netflix (29.7%) than Sky (28.8%), the country’s most popular pay-TV service and a world-leader by national market share.

 - Among the much-coveted 16–34-year-old demographic, Netflix had more users (47.0%) than Sky and its Netflix-like Now TV service combined (40.2%).